Stoke-on-Trent: Dialect

 The Potteries has a distinctive local dialect.
 It contains many non-standard words, e.g. nesh meaning "soft, tender or to easily get cold", and slat meaning "to throw".
 The best-known word is duck, which is used as a greeting to either men or women.
 It is believed to be derived from the Saxon word ducas, used to indicate respect.
 In Middle English this became duc or duk, which denotes a leader.
 It became the title Duke and the Old French word duché, which indicates the territory ruled by a Duke.

 Another common variation on the standard English dialect is the use of the word shug for sugar.
 This is usually used as a term of endearment when closing a sentence, as in "Ta Shug" (thank you, sugar).

 A local cartoon strip called May un Mar Lady (Me and my Wife), published in the newspaper The Sentinel and written in Potteries dialect, first appeared on 8 July 1986 and ran for over 20 years.
-Since the death of cartoonist Dave Follows in 2003, the full twenty-year run (7,000) of May un Mar Lady strips are being republished in The Sentinel as May un Mar Lady Revisited, keeping the dialect alive for another twenty years.
+Since the death of cartoonist Dave Follows in 2003, the full twenty-year run (7,000) of May un Mar Lady strips have been republished in The Sentinel as May un Mar Lady Revisited.

 Alan Povey's Owd Grandad Piggott stories, which have aired on BBC Radio Stoke for several years, are recited in the Potteries dialect by the author.